lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 placing new groove before/after tempo change can make song hiccup for a brief moment) and put the new proper groove in all patterns when there's an empty space in the sequencer.

+# Multihum
+[SCREENSHOT BE HERE]
+Using combinations of **"`W`"** and **"`O`"** can yeld you multiple hums, but beware that this technique makes the tuning even more difficult, and is extra taxing on the CPU.
+Adding Transpose in the table adds ever more harmonics.
+When using both **"`W`"** and **"`O`"** commands, make sure the *active* **"O`LR`"** commands hit thinner waves if we want the hum to be quieter.

+# Quickstart mini guide
+Summing all what was mentioned above, I will quickly present step by step first couple steps to achieve Overclocking Hum, and play around with it:
+[step by step guide here:]

+# WAV Channel

+Original guide from Pain Perdu never included the WAV channel possibilities, and in the beginning I was sceptical to even put much modulation there because it's already really powerful on its own, but here is something I discovered: giving O to Kick creates "distortion"

+## Another look at the tables
+Once again, all modulation happens 4 times faster, it's more than 4 bonus rows per table!
+Any modulation squished between those will let you achieve interesting results.
+On high speeds it more than 8-10!

 ## LSDj Version Overclock differences: